 Issues facing parents and children on social media

 Raised as a connected generation, many children are aware of the dangers that come with oversharing online; however, others might be dismissive towards the consequences of oversharing.
 Preteens and teenagers specifically need to be monitoring for the images they are sharing via their social platforms.
-While some take to Snapchat believing that images disappear moments after they are shared, there’s always the possibility that the end receiver screenshots the image and shares it with a wider audience.
+While some take to Snapchat believing that images disappear moments after they are shared, there’s always the possibility that the recipient screenshots the image and shares it with a wider audience.
 And these concerns aren’t limited to Snapchat – it’s something social media users should consider every time they share an image.

 The concerns for parents do not end there.
 While in past decades, bullying at school was a concern for many parents and children, with social media networks, these worries do not stop once you are in your own home.
 With one in three children having been a victim of cyberbullying, it’s vital for parents to be monitoring their children’s social activities and know what’s going on in their social lives online, as well as offline.